awsdocs/amazon-vpc-user-guide/doc_source/vpc-network-acls.md

 + **Destination**\. \[Outbound rules only\] The destination for the traffic \(CIDR range\)\.
 + **Allow/Deny**\.
 Whether to *allow* or *deny* the specified traffic\.

+If you add a rule using a command line tool or the Amazon EC2 API, the CIDR range is automatically modified to its canonical form\.
+For example, if you specify `100.68.0.18/18` for the CIDR range, we create a rule with a `100.68.0.0/18` CIDR range\.

 ## Default network ACL<a name="default-network-acl"></a>

 The default network ACL is configured to allow all traffic to flow in and out of the subnets with which it is associated\.
 Each network ACL also includes a rule whose rule number is an asterisk\.
 This rule ensures that if a packet doesn't match any of the other numbered rules, it's denied\.
 You can't modify or remove this rule\.